lucasrocha96/lucasrocha96/README.md

 ---I am returning today
 Some Infos.
-- 🔭 Learning Linux Terminal, Git, Github, Ecxel, Java And Html
+- 🔭 Learning Linux Terminal, Git, Github, Excel, Java And Html.
 - 🤔 I’m looking for help with About to be a DEV
 - 👋 Why im lerning?
 Curiosity, As a Hobbie, because i Like it :D
 - Futures Objetives is "work-to-learn" usa one job as Dev to learn.
-### I'm returning today to coding, wish me good luck.
+### I'm returning today to coding, wish me good luck. see ya!

- -Jorge Lucas 11/30/21
+ -Jorge Lucas 11/30/21.